JohanSwannie/CSS-Properties-Documentation/readme.txt

-This Repository will contain stacks of general knowledge regarding Web Development
+This Repository will contain roughly all the important CSS Properties